michaeltang85/LoL-fansite/README.md

 - Authentication with JWT/OAUTH2

 ## License
-*All intellectual property belongs to Riot Games.*
+*All intellectual property belong to Riot Games.*